Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 "My motorcycle earplugs hurt right away" or "it hurts to put them in"

-There are two things that can happen here.
-You might need to try a smaller and/or softer earplug or you might need to revisit your installation technique.
+There are two things that can happen here: You might need to try a smaller and/or softer earplug or you might need to revisit your installation technique.

-A common mistake is to insert motorcycle earplugs too deeply.
+A common mistake is inserting motorcycle earplugs too deeply.
 The deeper you go into the ear canal, the more sensitive it gets.
 Try pulling your earplug out slightly and see if the pain goes away.
 Many of the smaller sets are also somewhat shorter so should help with this issue.

 "My ear canals get irritated"